The Council of Historically Black Graduate Schools –

 Article II.
 Mission

-The primary mission of the Council of Historically Black Graduate Schools is to increase the enrollment of African-American students in graduate programs through strategic planning and constantly articulating the courses of graduate study available in African-American institutions.
+The primary mission of the Council of Historically Black Graduate Schools is to increase the enrollment, retention and completion of African-American students in graduate programs through strategic planning and constantly articulating the courses of graduate study available in Historically Black Colleges and Universities.
 The Council of Historically Black Graduate Schools will promote the research mission of member institutions by encouraging maximum involvement in scholarly initiatives and by facilitating the dissemination of knowledge concerning African-Americans.
-The Council of Historically Black Graduate Schools supports the concept of multiculturalism; in this regard, it recognizes and defends the right of African-American graduate programs to compete equitably for funds to support programs and services in order to preserve graduate study in African-American institutions.
+The Council of Historically Black Graduate Schools supports the concept of multiculturalism; in this regard, it recognizes and defends the right of African-American graduate programs to compete equitably for funds to support programs and services in order to preserve graduate study in historically black institutions.
 The Council of Historically Black Graduate Schools will seek to ensure the viable representation of historically black colleges and universities at all forums pertaining to American graduate education.

 ARTICLE III.
 Functions